fortinet/fortigate-autoscale/README.md

 To generate local deployment packages:

   1. Clone this project.
+  2. Checkout the 1.0 branch.
-  2. Run `npm run build` at the project root directory.
+  3. Run `npm run build` at the project root directory.

 Deployment packages as well as source code will be available in the **dist** directory.